 - Financial advisors.
 Investing with a financial advisor is the most interactive way to buy into the BEL 20 Index.
 Financial advisors will thoroughly go over your options for investing in the BEL 20 Index, which less experienced investors might appreciate.
 However, this comes at premium prices, and as investing in the BEL 20 Index is a fairly simple process it might not be worth the expensive fees that financial advisors charge when investing in the BEL 20.

 - Banks.
-You can invest in an index such as the BEL 20 through your bank.
+You can invest through your bank.
 That way, you gain the convenience of having all of your financial instruments with one institution.
 The problem is that banks tend to charge high fees but not offer much to justify them.
 Your banks won’t offer the high level of advice that a good financial advisor will give you, so if you want to save your money and get better service, it’s usually best to look elsewhere.